st1xkz/st1xkz/README.md

 - pronouns are they/them, *if you know me irl or we’re close friends, you’d know ;)*

-- High school student; second to last year
+- high school student; second to last year

 - currently working on a discord bot named *Bobert*